larryaasen/upgrader/README.md

 * dialogStyle: the upgrade dialog style, either ```material``` or ```cupertino```, defaults to ```material```, used only by UpgradeAlert, works on Android and iOS.
 * durationUntilAlertAgain: duration until alerting user again, which defaults to ```3 days```
 * messages: optional localized messages used for display in `upgrader`
 * minAppVersion: the minimum app version supported by this app.
 Earlier versions of this app will be forced to update to the current version.
+It should be a valid version string like this: ```2.0.13```.
 Defaults to ```null```.
 * onIgnore: called when the ignore button is tapped, defaults to ```null```
 * onLater: called when the later button is tapped, defaults to ```null```
 * onUpdate: called when the update button is tapped, defaults to ```null```